Watch the webinar now:

 Significance for purchasing

-For purchasing departments, cost breakdown analysis is an essential tool to support price negotiations and increase cost efficiency.
+For purchasing departments, cost breakdown analysis is an essential tool to support price negotiation techniques and increase cost efficiency.
 It enables hidden cost drivers to be identified and realistic target prices to be set.
 By understanding the cost structure in detail, buyers can build strategic partnerships with suppliers based on transparency and shared savings.

 Cost savings: Uncovering optimization potential to reduce procurement costs.